home-assistant/developers.home-assistant/docs/core/platform/backup.md

 ## Adding support

-The quickest way to add reproduce state support to a new integration is by using our built-in scaffold template.
+The quickest way to add backup support to a new integration is by using our built-in scaffold template.
 From a Home Assistant dev environment, run `python3 -m script.scaffold backup` and follow the instructions.

 If you prefer to go the manual route, create a new file in your integration folder called `backup.py` and implement the following method: